What is an Sustainability Transformation Plan (STP)?

 Partners in health and care

-It has been over a year since we came together as a partnership of 21 health and social care organisations in North London.
-During this period, we have invested time, energy and resources into building strong relationships with each other and developing a shared vision for a health and care system that can deliver high quality services to our community where and when they need, while becoming more sustainable.
+Since we came together as a partnership of 28 health and social care organisations in North London we have invested time, energy and resources into building strong relationships with each other and developing a shared vision for a health and care system that can deliver high quality services to our community where and when they need, while becoming more sustainable.

 Our vision is for our community to be happier, healthier and to live longer in good health.
 To do this we must embrace the opportunities that working together can deliver.
 We must take a preventative approach, build strong community services and improve health and care outcomes for people.
 We must look to emerging technologies and finding new and better ways of working that can eliminate duplication and waste and we must develop and support a motivated, highly skilled and professional workforce to serve North London.